AAD B2C enables logins through social identity providers in an AAD setting.

 The premise of this guide being about Azure Active Directory it's a given that it's the best identity platform since sliced bread.
 There has however been a couple of caveats with AAD for specific use cases.
 Of the web sites the average user logs in to every day not all of them are corporate sites where their business identity is the logic choice.
 Or for that matter; if your customers interact with you through a web site you might not want to provide them with corporate identities in your AD.

-For these purposes there is a new service in Azure AD called AAD B2C that is currently in preview.
+For these purposes there is a service in Azure AD called AAD B2C.
 It works mostly like a normal AAD tenant from the developer and management side of things, but instead of issuing identities like email@example.com the user can login with firstname.lastname@example.org and email@example.com.
 Logging in with social identities is not a new concept.
 There's a lot of web sites out there already offering "Log in with Facebook" and similar options.
 The goal of this guide is not to compare all the options, or opine on which one is the most suited for particular scenarios.
 The intent is to show how AAD now enables these use cases, and how the Azure take on it is.